wendy-ph/athenaclub-carousel/README.md

 You are now ready to explore the app!
 To view it locally, run ```rails s``` in your terminal and open your web browser to http://localhost:3000/.
-Alternatively, you can view it live [here].
+Alternatively, you can view it live [here](https://ac-challenge.onrender.com/).

 ## Getting around the app